Who are we?

 We may contact you by phone, email or social media.
 If you prefer a particular means of contact over another please just let us know.

 How can you contact us?

-If you are unhappy with how we’ve handled your information, or have further questions on the processing of your personal data please contact us at [email protected], or write to:
+If you are unhappy with how we’ve handled your information, wish to be removed from our database or have further questions on the processing of your personal data please contact us at [email protected], or write to:

 Fortune Hill Executive Search